The Digital Mailroom

-This year made the digital mailroom even more valuable.
+The fact is, 2020 made the digital mailroom even more valuable.
 The option to mail remotely using online tools made a huge difference for many companies.
 Don’t wait for unprecedented times.
 Be sure you have a hybrid mail process in place for whatever situation may arise.

 How to Create and Customize a Digital Mailroom

 There are four simple steps you can take to create a digital mailroom that will improve mail workflow with minimal disruption to your organization.

 Step 1: Assess your current outgoing mail processes